chrisjonesdesign85/fullstack-beyond/README.md

 date: 04/12/2022
 ```

-Here I present in a nuttshell everything involved within the realm of Full Stack Web Development.
+Here I present in a nutshell everything involved within the realm of Full Stack Web Development.

-** This is an ever evolving document. so check back often for updates. **
+** This is an ever-evolving document. so check back often for updates. **

 ## Frontend Development
 A Front-End Developer is someone who creates websites and web applications.
 The difference between Front-End and Back-End is that Front-End refers to how a web page looks, while back-end refers to how it works.
-You can think of Front-End as client-side and Back-End as server-side.
+You can think of Front-End as client side and Back-End as server-side.

 - ### 0 Mindset

-  - The Subconscious mind and your Belifes
+  - The Subconscious mind and your beliefs
     - You must first believe you can become a web developer!
-    - Every action you take comes from your subconscious and your belifes!
+    - Every action you take comes from your subconscious and your beliefs!
 If you think in your mind that you can't do something you NEVER will be able to.

   - How to think like a programmer
-  - Programming is about problem solving and using critical thinking skills.
+  - Programming is about problem-solving and using critical thinking skills.

 - ### 1 Basics

   - #### How to take Notes like a Sir
-    - As a web developer you need to be a master note taker.
-There are so many small moving parts and things to learn in web development that you need a system for taking in information, asiminating it, and then documenting it.
+    - As a web developer you need to be a master note-taker.
+There are so many small moving parts and things to learn in web development that you need a system for taking in information, assimilating it, and then documenting it.
 For this I use Markdown.

-    - #### Cornell Note taking system
+    - #### Cornell Note-taking system
       -

     - cherrytree